Sea Star Blue Sapphire & Diamond Necklace - Cross Jewelers

 We were hooked by this story, and by the jewelry.
 We think you will be too.
 In fact, we’re posting pages from Captain Drew’s journals from the Voyage of the Franklin in 1868.
 Take a few minutes to join in the journey, and think of those you love most, and rejoice if they are right there with you.

 Orders Over $1,000 require a signature on delivery.
-You may choose free FedEx Overnight or US Post Office Express.
+You may choose free FedEx Overnight or US Post Office Express Mail.

-Rings that need to be sized take extra time (one week).
-If ordering a ring, you may select, “No Sizing Yet, Ship Right Away” and your order will arrive according to the shipping schedule shown above.
+Rings that need to be sized take extra time (See our current sizing time).
+If ordering a ring, you may select, “No Sizing Yet, Ship Right Away”.

 Curbside Pickup is also Available – please give us a call to place your order.